annotation/stam/extensions/stam-query/README.md

 Multiple subqueries by definition are optional, in the sense that only one one them can apply at any time.
 You *SHOULD NOT* specify `OPTIONAL` in this case.
-However, if you want the query to return results even if *all* of the multiple subqueries fail, then add `OPTIONAL` keyword to all of them.
+However, if you want the query to return results even if *all* of the multiple subqueries fail, then add the `OPTIONAL` keyword to all of them.

 ### Context variables